 "rgb variable" requires an additional column in the using specifier, and is only available in 3D plotting mode (splot).
 The extra column is interpreted as a 24-bit packed RGB triple.
-These are most easily specified in a data file as hexidecimal values (see above).
+These are most easily specified in a data file as hexadecimal values (see above).

-''' rgb(r,g,b) = 65536 int(r) + 256 int(g) + int(b)

-splot "data" using 1:2:3:(rgb(\$1,\$2,\$3)) with points lc rgb variable '''
+''' rgb(r,g,b) = 65536 int(r) + 256 int(g) + int(b) splot "data" using 1:2:3:(rgb($1,$2,$3)) with points lc rgb variable '''

 The color palette is a linear gradient of colors that smoothly maps a single numerical value onto a particular color.
 Two such mappings are always in effect. palette frac maps a fractional value between 0 and 1 onto the full range of the color palette. palette cb maps the range of the color axis onto the same palette.
 See set cbrange (p.
-140).
+142).
 See also set colorbox (p.
 78).
 You can use either of these to select a constant color from the current palette.

 "palette z" maps the z value of each plot segment or plot element into the cbrange mapping of the palette.
-This allows smoothly-varying color along a 3d line or surface.
-This option applies only to 3D plots (splot).
+This allows smoothly-varying color along a 3D line or surface.
+It also allows coloring 2D plots by palette values read from an extra column of data.